omwan/hbonds-web/README.md

 Make sure to save the password locally somewhere so you can reference it later.
 Exit the psql terminal with Ctrl+D. Exit the psql terminal with Ctrl+D.

-Create the database for the application by running `createdb ssi_dev`.
+Create the database for the application by running `createdb ssi_prod`.

 Get the database dump from your local environment by selecting all tables and then right click > Export, and select "SQL".